mdalai/self-driving-car-System-Integration/README.md

 ```

 ### Testing the model ###
-The result is terrible (see below), of course.
+The result is terrible (see below), of course:
 ![alt text][1try-messy]

 If I use original Mobilinet model to predict the same test image, I will get following nice predictions: